-Joseph Doria, Jr., Ed.D., Dean, School of Education
+Joseph Doria, Jr., Ed.D., Dean, Patrick J. Caulfied School of Education

-The goals of the Instructional Certification Programs in Graduate Education are to enable classroom teachers to continue their professional development by equipping them to move into positions of broadened responsibility, and to train qualified candidates who are interested in making a career change to the teaching profession.
-The goals of the Leadership Programs in Graduate Education are to prepare teachers to move into positions of broadened responsibility and to take on leadership roles in a K-12th grade setting.
+The goals of the Instructional Certification Programs in Graduate Education are to enable classroom teachers to continue their professional development.
+The programs allow for professionals in the field of education to broaden their areas of expertise and to equip them to move into positions of enhanced responsibility.
+The program in Teaching allows individuals not presently within the education field to change careers and move into the field of education as certified teachers.
+The goals of the Leadership Programs in Graduate Education are to prepare teachers to move into leadership positions as supervisors, assistant principals, and superintendents.

 All graduate students are provided a value-oriented program based on the Catholic and Jesuit tradition of Saint Peter’s University.